 How I use Helios to reproduce issues, solve them and build my distributed application (Helios!) faster.

 Within the technology stack used by developers today you would be hard-pressed not to find products and features that save time.
 Time-saving tools are crucial for developers because we look for ways to deliver production-ready code faster to keep up with the demands of our users and customers.
-We want to be able to identify, reproduce, and fix issues – fast.
+We want to be able to identify, reproduce, and fix issues – fast, especially when working with distributed applications.

 This is why, at Helios, we’ve developed the ability to replay flows to enable developers to reproduce calls in their distributed applications.
 Our product is based on OpenTelemetry (OTel) – an emerging standard for collecting telemetry data (traces, metrics, logs) to better understand software behavior and performance.
 One thing that differentiates us from other developer platforms based on OTel is that we collect all payloads (HTTP request and response bodies, message queues content, and DB queries and results) to allow users to create those flow triggers, among other things.